Prince25/StockAlertBot/README.md

 Currently, the following stores are supported:
 * AntOnline
 * Amazon (fails at low interval rates, see [proxies](#Proxies))
 * Argos (UK.
-For PS5, use product link.
+Does not work with proxies) (For PS5, use product link.
 Disc: https://www.argos.co.uk/product/8349000, Digital: https://www.argos.co.uk/product/8349024)
-* Best Buy (including open-box and combos)
+* Best Buy (including open-box and combos.
+Does not work with proxies)
 * Costco
 * Currys (UK)
 * Gamestop